 Remembering John Kennedy

-Fifty years ago today, John F. Kennedy was assassinated while riding in a motorcade in Dallas, Texas.
+Fifty-four years ago today, John F. Kennedy was assassinated while riding in a motorcade in Dallas, Texas.

-There was the still photo of a shocked Jackie Kennedy watching her husband’s successor, Lyndon Johnson, sworn in on Air Force One.
+There was the still photo of a shocked Jackie Kennedy watching her husband’s successor, Lyndon B. Johnson, being sworn in on Air Force One.
 She still wore the outfit bearing the bloodstains from her husband’s wounds.

 Television documented the shooting of alleged assassin Lee Harvey Oswald by a small-time nightclub operator named Jack Ruby.